ols87/staxt/README.md

 ## WARNING

-This was as a personal project.
+This is a personal project.
 It is **NOT RECOMENDED** to use this in production.

 ## install